 So what is Coaching?

-- In some organizations, coaching is still seen as a corrective tool, used only when things have gone wrong.
-But in many companies, coaching is considered to be a positive and proven approach for helping others explore their goals and ambitions, and then achieve them.
-Managers and leaders in todays organizations are being asked to do more coaching but the data points to the fact that most managers and people leaders are simply not equipped with the skills necessary to effectively coach and support their people.
-Typically, managers meet their coaching obligations by giving performance reviews, holding occasional meetings and offering advice (which you now now is not coaching).
+In some organizations, coaching is still seen as a corrective tool.
+In many companies, coaching is considered to be a positive proven approach for helping others explore their ambitions.
+Leaders in today’s organizations are being asked to do more coaching, but the data points to the fact that most leaders are just not equipped with the skills necessary to effectively coach.
+Managers meet their coaching obligations by giving performance reviews, holding occasional meetings.

 A manager can be just as effective as externally hired coaches.
-Managers don’t have to be trained formally as coaches as long as they stay within the scope of their skill set, and maintain a structured approach, they can add value, and help develop their people’s skills and abilities as long as they understand what they are creating.
+Managers don’t have to be trained formally as coaches as long as they stay within the scope of their skill set.
+They must maintain a structured approach.
+They can add value and help develop their people’s abilities as long as they understand what they are creating.

 Follow these 14 core principles to ensure you are effectively laying the groundwork to coach your people successfully.

 Be clear in your own mind about what you want the other person to accomplish.
-If you are their manager, this will typically be an easier process. .
-Focus on what the end result should look like more than how you think they “might” be able to get there.
-Think about the big picture and how their success will impact both the broader companies objectives as well as their personal developmental goals and/or desires.
+If you are their manager, this will be a more natural process.
+Focus on what the end result should look like.
+Don’t focus on how you think they “might” get there.
+Think about the big picture.
+How will their success impact the broader companies objectives?
+How will their success impact their personal development goals?
 When you are clear, you’re more likely to get buy-in.

-The foundation of every relationship, regardless of its nature is trust.
-It’s critical that you are able to establish an atmosphere of open communication and mutual respect.
-A coaches ability to be successful is predicated on how much and how quickly they can build this foundation.
-The foundation of any coaching relationship is rooted in the manager’s day-to-day relationship with the employee.
-Without some degree of trust, conducting an effective coaching meeting is impossible.
-Your employees need to develop trust that you are here to help them succeed and not gather information that can be used against them.
+The foundation of every relationship regardless of its nature is trust.
+It’s critical that you are able to establish an atmosphere of open communication.
+A coach’s ability is predicated on how much and how quickly they can build this foundation.
+The foundation of any coaching relationship is rooted in the manager’s day-to-day contact with the employee.
+Without some degree of trust, conducting a useful coaching meeting is impossible.
+Your employees need to believe you are here to help them succeed.

-One of the greatest skills a coach/manager must practice is active listening.
-Fully deploy listening skills with an open mind in order to ask more effective questions of the employee/individual, and get to the heart of an issue to assist them in finding a solution.
+One of the most significant skills a coach/manager must practice is active listening.
+Fully deploy listening skills to ask more useful questions of the employee/individual.
+Get to the heart of an issue to assist them in finding a solution.

-Rather than just jumping in to problem-solving mode and rescuing every person in site, first get curious about what may be causing the problem.
+Rather than just jumping into problem-solving mode and rescuing every person in site, first get curious about what may be causing the problem.
 This helps define the problem more clearly.
-Some questions to ask the person you are coaching:- What do you think is really causing this situation?
+Some questions to ask the person you are coaching:

 – What’s holding you back from the goal?